PaulAnsh/Linux-essential-notes/README.md

  4. cp ( copies files, and folders if used recursively)

+     ** eg: cp thing1.txt .. ('..' will copy thing1.txt into above directory in path)

+         ** cp -R thing2 thing3 ( -R= recursively,  It will copy thing2 directory into thing3 dir, [directory cannot be copied if -R is not used.] )

  5. mkdir ( makes directory)

+     ** eg: mv myfolder folder1 (myfolder= folder want to move. folder1= destination) [Now myfolder and folder 1 does not exist.
+So 'mv' cmd will make these folders ad mv myfolder into folder1]

  6. rmdir ( remove directory)

+       ** eg: rmdir thing2 ( if dir is not empty it is going to give error) to avoid error:
+                cd thing2
+                  rm* (remove all)
+                    cd ..
+                      rmdir thing2 (it will del the folder succesfully)

+               rmdir thing3 (gives error if dir not empty: reason: hidden files) to avoid error:
+                   cd thing3
+                    ls -a (shows hidden content)
+                      cd ..
+                        rm -rf thing3 ( ** IT DEL RECURSIVELY, AND FORCEFULLY ( CAREFUL ) DIR WILL BE DELTED.)

+## Archiving files on the command line.